tiacsys/bridle/boards/arm/tiac_magpie/doc/samples/net/telnet.rst

 Overview
 ********

-See :doc:`zephyr:samples/net/telnet/README` for the original description.
+See :zephyr:code-sample:`zephyr:telnet-console` for the original description.

 .. _tiac_magpie_telnet-console-sample-requirements: